chiltom/twoge-deployment/README.md

 [**12.
 Create the ASG**](./docs/asg-creation.md): Create the Auto Scaling Group to both scale in and scale out the Twoge application.

 [**13.
 Test SNS**](./docs/testing-sns.md): Ensure that SNS scaling notifications work correctly.

+## Attribution

+The Code Platoon DevOps Instructors have done a phenomenal job teaching us the basics and fundamentals of AWS services and resources, allowing us to successfully complete this assessment using networking, security, reliability, and scalability best practices.

+The Twoge application was created for the Code Platoon DevOps curriculum, by the Instructors, and is purely educational.
+This application and program is strictly prohibited for use in a commercial or solicitation setting.

+<div align="center">&copy; Code Platoon 2024</div>